Uminosachi/sd-webui-inpaint-anything/README.md

 ![UI image](images/inpaint_anything_ui_image_1.png)

+### Mask only Tab

+* Gives ability to just save mask without any other processing, so it's then possible to use the mask in img2img's `Inpaint upload` with any model/extensions/tools you already have in your AUTOMATIC1111.

 ## Auto-saving images

 * The inpainted image will be automatically saved in the folder that matches the current date within the `outputs/inpaint-anything` directory.